Mozzarella di Bufala DOP

 Synonyms: Buffalo mozzarella, Mozzarella di Bufala Campana

-Buffalo mozzarella or Mozzarella di Bufala in Italian is a mozzarella made from the milk of domestic water buffalo.
-It has been observed that those cheeses made from buffalo milk are higher in calcium, protein and lower in cholesterol than cow's milk.
-Mozzarella di Bufala is manufactured under strict regulations in areas ranging from Rome in Lazio to Paestum, Campania and a production area near Foggia, Puglia.
-Buffalo mozzarella coming from the Campania region bears the "Mozzarella di Bufala Campana" trademark and DOC status granted in 1993.
+Buffalo mozzarella (Mozzarella di Bufala) is a cheese made from the milk of domestic water buffalo.
+It has been observed that the cheeses made from buffalo milk are higher in calcium, protein and lower in cholesterol than cow's milk.
+The cheese is manufactured under strict regulations in areas ranging from Rome in Lazio to Paestum, Campania and a production area near Foggia, Puglia.
+Buffalo mozzarella from the Campania region bears the "Mozzarella di Bufala Campana" trademark and DOC status granted in 1993.
 In 2008, the European Union granted Mozzarella di Bufala Campana a Protected Geographical Status.
 Apart from Italy, it is also produced in many countries.